Joao-Peterson/super-figure/README.md

 ## Insert bitmap figure as markdown snippet (`super-figure.insertMarkdownBitmapFigure`)

-After selecting the filename in the editor, **without the file extension**, the file type will be assumed as the same as the template set in the `super-figure.vectorTemplate` configuration, a snippet will be inserted, and the file will be opened.
+After selecting the filename in the editor, **without the file extension**, the file type will be assumed as the same as the template set in the `super-figure.bitmapTemplate` configuration, a snippet will be inserted, and the file will be opened.

 If the file doesn't exist, you will be prompted to use a suggested file template, after confirmation, the file will be opened normally.